helium/HIP/0045-lorawan-frequency-plan-selection.md

    to reach consensus.
 The author of the dissenting opinion must be ready to take the floor to represent their position.
 4. If the change remains contentious, the decision will go to on-chain voting.
-Currently, that would be implemented using [Helium Vote](https://www.heliumvote.com/) mechanism where 1 hotspot in the concerned region equals 1 vote.
+Currently, that would be implemented using [Helium Vote](https://www.heliumvote.com/) mechanism where 1 Hotspot in the concerned region equals 1 vote.
 Votes are cast by doing a DC burn transaction towards the appropriate wallet.
-A hotspot must be asserted in the concerned region for the entire duration of the vote, which must last at least seven days.
+A Hotspot must be asserted in the concerned region for the entire duration of the vote, which must last at least seven days.

 After steps 2 and 3, before proceeding to the next escalation, DeWi's LoRaWAN Committee may withdraw